-When the Word became flesh, Jesus Christ became incarnate man!
-This reality has both temporary and permanent ramifications.
-Lloyd-Jones proclaims the incredible reality that Jesus lived among His creation for a time, as the Apostle John says, He lived with humanity.
-Our life on earth, says the Dr., is a temporary season that will give way to permanent home in Heaven.
-This really is a lasting comfort and fills us with vigor for the truth.
-The permanent result, Lloyd-Jones explains, is that Jesus took on human nature and can readily identify with all the experiences and challenges of daily life short of sin.
-This made Him that much more able to empathize with the infirmities and temptations of human nature, and solidified his role as our Great High Priest.
+When the Word became flesh, Jesus Christ became incarnate man and this reality has both temporary and permanent ramifications.
+In this sermon on John 1:10-12, Dr. Lloyd-Jones proclaims the incredible reality that Jesus lived among His creation for a time and, as the apostle John says, He lived with humanity.
+According to Dr. Lloyd-Jones, life on earth is a temporary season that will give way to a permanent home in Heaven.
+This is a lasting comfort and fills God’s people with vigor for the truth.
+The permanent result is that Jesus took on human nature and can readily identify with all the experiences and challenges of daily life (short of sin).
+This made Him that much more able to empathize with the infirmities and temptations of human nature, and solidified his role as the great high priest.
 This, Lloyd-Jones concludes, also ought to be of great comfort to the believer.

 John 1:10-12, New American Standard Bible (NASB)

 10He was in the world, and the world came into being through Him, and yet the world did not know Him.
 11He came to His own, and His own people did not accept Him.
 12But as many as received Him, to them He gave the right to become children of God, to those who believe in His name,

 John 1:10-12, King James Version (KJV)